Personalized finance: How AI drives customer loyalty

 Unlike other sectors, where loyalty may be driven by convenience or price, customers in financial services rely on their institutions to safeguard their most important assets — both personal and financial.
 With the rise of challenger banks and fintech disruptors, financial institutions across all vectors are under pressure to rethink how they maintain customer loyalty and trust.

 Customer loyalty in financial services is no longer just about providing the basics.
 Customers want tailored solutions that meet their unique needs.
 Whether it's personalized financial advice, proactive service, or relevant product recommendations, they expect more.
-This shift creates an urgent need for financial institutions to leverage technology that enables a deeper understanding of their customers and delivers personalized experiences that inspire trust and loyalty.
+This shift makes it more important for financial institutions to understand each customer in a fuller context and turn that understanding into interactions that feel timely, relevant, and trustworthy.

 How AI is delivering personalized experiences at scale